 More Jobs Than You Ever Expected

 When you refocus your job search toward digital marketing, you’ll quickly see what a vast amount of options have been available all along.
+This is exactly what happened to Seth Hymes, the founder of In Demand Career.
+After years of always coming up short in job searches, he was suddenly overwhelmed with all the opportunity coming his way.

 According to estimates by the federal government, there will be around 84,000 marketing specialist positions available in any given year for the rest of the decade.
 The same data suggest a 17.7% growth in positions between 2019 and 2029.
 Those numbers don’t include the many manager-level positions that you may be eying a few years down the road.
 They also don’t take into account that digital marketing is growing even faster than general marketing.